bulkin-anton/ML_practice/README.md

 ---

-**Each work includes a detailed theoretical justification, a Python implementation, and demonstration examples of the methods used.**
+> **Each practical assignment contains detailed theoretical background, a Python implementation, and demonstration examples that showcase the methods in practice.**